 - It is an arbitrary and unintended application of measures meant for total plan performance as opposed to pharmacy-level metrics. - The quality measures applied tend to be based on maintenance medications such as blood pressure medications or medications used to treat diabetes.
-These measures were never intended to be applied to specialty medications or to other specialized disease states such as oncology, yet PBMs assess DIR fees against the gross reimbursement for all prescriptions received by pharmacy providers, not just maintenance medications. - Pharmacy providers are essentially being penalized with back-door fees without any requirement that PBMs define, justify, or explain these charges to providers and to CMS.
+These measures were never intended to be applied to specialty medications or to other specialized disease states such as oncology, yet PBMs assess DIR fees against the gross reimbursement for all prescriptions received by pharmacy providers, not just maintenance medications. - Pharmacy providers are essentially being penalized with backdoor fees without any requirement that PBMs define, justify, or explain these charges to providers and to CMS.

 DIR fees assessed on pharmacies providing specialty medications have been especially hard-hit, due to the fee structure.
 Fees could be a flat rate of per dollar per claim or a percentage (typically 3-9%) of the total reimbursement per claim.
 Using the percentage-based structure, the fees would increase markedly for specialty drugs, which are typically much more expensive than maintenance medications, sometimes resulting in thousands of dollars.
 A 9% fee on a drug costing \$100,000 is \$9,000.
-Even more disturbing is that the fees are assessed retroactively, sometimes months after the claim has been adjudicated, providing no recourse for the pharmacy impacted by the assessment.
+Additionally, these fees are assessed retroactively, sometimes months after the claim has been adjudicated, providing no recourse for the pharmacy impacted by the assessment.

-This has led to higher cost-sharing responsibilities for Medicare beneficiaries, which has, in turn, caused more of these beneficiaries to enter the Part D donut hole, where the beneficiary is solely responsible for the cost of the drug.
+The result of imposing DIR fees has led to higher cost-sharing responsibilities for Medicare beneficiaries, which have, in turn, caused more of these beneficiaries to enter the Part D donut hole, where the beneficiary is solely responsible for the cost of the drug.
 Along with the higher costs absorbed by the beneficiary, adherence rates tend to be lower among Medicare beneficiaries who are in the donut hole and may not have the financial resources to pay for their medications.
 This is in stark contrast to the very reason DIR fees targeting manufacturer rebates were created - so that savings could be passed on to the beneficiary.

 Pharmacies are not alone in their concern.
 In January 2017, CMS published a fact sheet expressing concern over DIR fees and cited those fees as contributing to increased drug costs, which, in turn, increased beneficiary out-of-pocket spending and Medicare spending overall.
 Although CMS stopped short of prohibiting the fees, the public concern expressed by CMS is a rare occurrence.
 Additionally, questions remain as to whether Part D plan sponsors have the authority to assess these fees on pharmacies.
 There are no references to DIR fees collected on pharmacies in either the Part D statute or corresponding CMS regulations.
-For these reasons, we support legislation aimed at eliminating the imposition of DIR fees.
+For these reasons, we support S. 413, the "Improving Transparency and Accuracy in Medicare Part D Spending Act," which would eliminate the ability of Part D plan sponsors to retroactively reduce payment to pharmacies under the Part D program.